 THE POLL TAX.
-An attempt to ensure that everyone paid for local service, even if they hadn’t any money.
+An attempt to ensure that everyone paid for local services, even if they hadn’t any money.
 It was introduced in Scotland in 1989 and England and Wales in1990.
 It proved unpopular and unworkable, led to the defenestration of Mrs Thatcher and was replaced by banded council taxes in 1993.
-Since than no government has dared to re-evaluate the bands.
+Since then no government has dared to re-evaluate the bands.

 THE HOSTILE ENVIRONMENT.
 Refugees from discrimination, persecution and torture are entitled in international law to apply for asylum in countries they consider safe.
-The hostile environment created by Mrs May when she was home secretary, continued since and now including deportation to Rwanda, and continued ever since, is callous, inhumane and probably illegal.
+The hostile environment created by Mrs May when she was Home Secretary, continued since then and now including deportation to Rwanda, is callous, inhumane and probably illegal.

 LIES IN THE REFERENDUM FOR ELECTORAL REFORM.
-The coalition agreement of 2010 gave the impression that the Conservative would remain neutral in the referendum campaign, but in fact they campaigned against it and poisoned it with misinformation.
+The Coalition Agreement of 2010 gave the impression that the Conservatives would remain neutral in the referendum campaign, but in fact they campaigned against it and poisoned it with misinformation.

 BREXIT.
 (Referendum 2016) An abrogation of our opportunities to develop peace and concord in Europe, a reduction in our abilities to influence world politics, and the ability effectively to fight a trade war against ourselves.